Frequently Asked QuestionsNursing Internship Program

 View the list of nursing programs supported by the IBC Foundation Nurses for Tomorrow initiative.

 What do you look for in an applicant?

-Undergraduate nursing student applications are reviewed and matched to internship assignment requests submitted by management at IBC and local community health center clinics.
+Undergraduate nursing student applications are reviewed and matched to internship assignment requests submitted by management at Independence and local community health center clinics.
 Students selected by the requesting manager or clinic will be scheduled for an interview.

 In assessing an applicant’s qualifications, some of the major areas of consideration include, but are not limited to: